CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/item_inventory/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Name</b></span> <kbd  class="tooltip" data-tooltip="target_source">targetname</kbd> :
 Set name of {{ entname }} so other entities can trigger it.
-Only 'On' and 'Toggle' signals are accepted which makes item be picked up by player '!activator'.
+Only 'On' and 'Toggle' trigger use-types are accepted which makes item be picked up by player '!activator'.
 Kill-targeting this entity will remove {{ entname }} and stop it from respawning, also removing from inventory.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Pitch Yaw Roll (X Y Z)</b></span> <kbd  class="tooltip" data-tooltip="string">angles</kbd> :